kev0960/ModooCode/md/inst/mov.md

 Copies the second operand (source operand) to the first operand (destination operand).
 The source operand can be an immediate value, general-purpose register, segment register, or memory location; the destination register can be a general-purpose register, segment register, or memory location.
 Both operands must be the same size, which can be a byte, a word, a doubleword, or a quadword.

-The MOV instruction cannot be used to load the CS register.
+The `MOV` instruction cannot be used to load the CS register.
 Attempting to do so results in an invalid opcode excep-tion (#UD).
-To load the CS register, use the far JMP, CALL, or RET instruction.
+To load the CS register, use the far `JMP`, `CALL`, or `RET` instruction.

 If the destination operand is a segment register (DS, ES, FS, GS, or SS), the source operand must be a valid segment selector.
 In protected mode, moving a segment selector into a segment register automatically causes the segment descriptor information associated with that segment selector to be loaded into the hidden (shadow) part of the segment register.
 While loading this information, the segment selector and segment descriptor information is validated (see the "Operation" algorithm below).
 The segment descriptor data is obtained from the GDT or LDT entry for the specified segment selector.

 A NULL segment selector (values 0000-0003) can be loaded into the DS, ES, FS, and GS registers without causing a protection exception.
 However, any subsequent attempt to reference a segment whose corresponding segment register is loaded with a NULL value causes a general protection exception (#GP) and no memory reference occurs.

-Loading the SS register with a MOV instruction inhibits all interrupts until after the execution of the next instruc-tion.
+Loading the SS register with a `MOV` instruction inhibits all interrupts until after the execution of the next instruc-tion.
 This operation allows a stack pointer to be loaded into the ESP register with the next instruction (MOV ESP, stack-pointer value) before an interrupt occurs\footnote{1} .
-Be aware that the LSS instruction offers a more efficient method of loading the SS and ESP registers.
+Be aware that the `LSS` instruction offers a more efficient method of loading the SS and ESP registers.

-When executing MOV Reg, Sreg, the processor copies the content of Sreg to the 16 least significant bits of the general-purpose register.
+When executing `MOV` Reg, Sreg, the processor copies the content of Sreg to the 16 least significant bits of the general-purpose register.
 The upper bits of the destination register are zero for most IA-32 processors (Pentium

-1.If a code instruction breakpoint (for debug) is placed on an instruction located immediately after a MOV SS instruction, the break-point may not be triggered.
+1.If a code instruction breakpoint (for debug) is placed on an instruction located immediately after a `MOV` SS instruction, the break-point may not be triggered.
 However, in a sequence of instructions that load the SS register, only the first instruction in the sequence is guaranteed to delay an interrupt.

- In the following sequence, interrupts may be recognized before MOV ESP, EBP executes:
+ In the following sequence, interrupts may be recognized before `MOV` ESP, EBP executes:

- MOV SS, EDXMOV SS, EAXMOV ESP, EBP
+ `MOV` SS, EDXMOV SS, EAXMOV ESP, EBP